quat1024/garden/garden/neoforge-installer.md

 * [Binarypatcher](https://github.com/neoforged/InstallerTools/tree/main/binarypatcher)
   * Applies the `<side>.lzma` file and puts the result in `{PATCHED}`

 `EXTRACT_FILES` is a little strange, really feels like the installer should do that itself.
+Because it's done with an external tool, there is no way to perform variable substitution in the actual launch scripts, so launch scripts refer to `libraries/net/minecraft/server/20250325.162830/server-20250325.162830-extra.jar` by name instead of `{MC_EXTRA}`.
+Why bother with variable substitution if you need to hardcode things anyway...
+TODO, find their release engineering for installer jars.

 Jarsplitter means that ART and binarypatcher don't have to carry dead weight like images and json files, or remap classes that don't need remapping.
+The `-extra` jar does indeed end up on the classpath.
+Neat

 ### And that's the end of the installer